slott56/py-web-tool/src/pyweb.rst

 Tangling
 ----------

-The tangling operation produces output files.
+The tangling activity produces output files.
 In other tools, some care was taken to understand the source code context for tangling, and provide a correct indentation.
 This required a command-line parameter to turn off indentation for languages like Fortran, where identation